vacp2p/vac.dev/contribute.md

-This public key can be also downloaded [here](https://mail-api.proton.me/pks/lookup?op=get&search=contribute@vac.dev), by using Proton public APIs.
+This public key can be also downloaded [here](https://mail-api.proton.me/pks/lookup?op=get&search=contribute@vac.dev), by using Proton's public APIs.

 Since a bad encryption will result in our impossibility to access your contribution, we invite you to check the official documentation of your e-mail client or provider in order to correctly setup the appropriate PGP keys